rkirov/blog/content/posts/incremental_computation_2.md

 control flow from the `read` callbacks back to original loop.

 However, we are in luck as all `for` and `while` loops can be rewritten through recursion.
-In fact the recursion example above could be seen as the functinoal rewrite for the following imperative program:
+In fact the recursion example above could be seen as the functional rewrite for the following imperative program:

 ```typescript